Ali-Makke/TicTacShift/lib/Task_Board.md

         -easy
     -add sound effects(in game)
     *fixed sound randomly not working
+    ***limit all database requests
+    -don't let user send more then 5 challenge links within an hour unless the link was opened *remove debug banner

 Database initial planning:
 -a login and sign up, both anonymously and by email and password.